esoufir/TM_detect/README.md

 For instance, the following command :
 ```
-python TM_detect.py ../data/1prn.pdb -n 15 -w 14.0 -g 1.0 -m 1.0
+python src/TM_detect.py data/1prn.pdb -n 15 -w 14.0 -g 1.0 -m 1.0
 ```
-gives the output :
+opens PyMol GUI and gives the output :
 ![Example](https://github.com/esoufir/TM_detect/blob/main/results/example_1prn.png)

-An output file is also generated.
+An output file is also generated at the root of the project.
 It gives the coordinates of the planes representing the membrane.
 For example :

 ```
 CA	 -24.43600082397461	 14.550000190734863	 19.768967474151072